-Sexual misconduct is a term that includes many different sexual behaviors, all of which are illegal in California.
-These can include rape, quid pro quo harassment, indecent exposure, child sexual abuse, sexual assault, and sexual intimidation, among others.
+In terms of the question, “Is sexual harassment a crime?”
+It is one of several criminal acts considered sexual misconduct in California.
+Sexual misconduct refers to many different sexual behaviors that are illegal in California.
+Along with harassment, these can include rape, quid pro quo harassment, indecent exposure, child sexual abuse, sexual assault, and sexual intimidation.

-It’s essential to understand what sexual misconduct is so that you can present a solid defense.
-That’s why our Burbank sex crimes lawyer can explain the different types of California sexual misconduct below.
-Remember, the best way to get personalized advice tailored to your situation is to talk with your criminal defense lawyer.
+It is essential to understand sexual abuse to defend against crimes considered sex misconduct in California.
+A sex crime lawyer in Los Angeles can explain the different types of California sexual misconduct.
+Remember, one of the best ways to get personalized legal advice is to talk to a criminal defense lawyer.

-So, what types of crimes are considered sexual misconduct in California?
-In the State of California, sexual misconduct refers to specific behaviors.
-It involves any non-consensual behavior of a sexual nature committed through forceful actions or intimidation.
-Essentially, it is unwelcome sexual contact, advances, or intercourse.
+In California, there are specific behaviors that meet the criteria for sexual misconduct.
+This conduct involves any non-consensual behavior of a sexual nature committed through forceful actions or intimidation.
+It can be any form of unwelcome sexual contact, advances, or intercourse, including:

-- Sexual harassment: Unwelcome physical, verbal, or written sexual behavior directed at another person.
-Sexual harassment typically occurs in a professional setting and can include creating a hostile work environment or demanding sex in exchange for new job opportunities.
+This is unwelcome physical, verbal, or written sexual behavior directed at another person.
+It can occur in a professional setting.
+Examples of sexual harassment include creating a hostile work environment or demanding sex in exchange for new job opportunities.

-- Sexual assault: An umbrella term referring to any sexual conduct against another person’s will.
+Sexual assault is an umbrella term referring to any sexual conduct against another person’s will.
 Examples of sexual assault include forced sexual intercourse, oral sex, touching, or penetration with a foreign object.
+A sexual assault lawyer in Los Angeles can help you contest sex abuse allegations against you.

-- Sexual intimidation: Implied or actual threat to commit a sex act against another person.
+With sexual intimidation, one individual makes implied or actual threats to commit sexual abuse acts against another person.
 Examples of sexual intimidation include making lewd gestures, repeatedly asking a person out on dates, or purposely standing near or brushing up against another person.
+These and similar acts can warrant criminal charges and penalties.

-- Sexual battery: Unwanted sexual touching of intimate body parts.
-Sexual battery includes patting a person’s butt and fondling a woman’s breast.
+This can be any form of unwanted sexual touching of intimate body parts.
+Sexual battery can include patting a person’s butt or fondling a woman’s breast.
+It is considered sexual abuse and can lead to significant punishments.

 For a free legal consultation, call (310) 896-2723